 “If anything, it’s helped me not be sick!
 I don’t even get a cold or anything.
 My immune system is so strong because of what I feed it,” she said.

-And before long, Duhamel’s coach was asking her to help the other skaters adopt healthier eating patterns – although not necessarily to become vegan.
+And before long, Duhamel’s coach asked her to help the other skaters adopt healthier eating patterns – although not necessarily to become vegan.

 “He would say, ‘Go tell them about that birdseed that you eat,’” she said.
 “It took him forever to realize I eat real food.”